 In addition, the Company has reviewed the terms of the convertible debentures to determine whether there are any other embedded derivative instruments that may be required to be bifurcated and accounted for separately as derivative instrument liabilities.
 Certain events of default associated with the convertible debentures, including the holder's right to demand redemption in certain circumstances, have risks and rewards that are not clearly and closely associated with the risks and rewards of the debt instruments in which they are embedded.
-We have reviewed these embedded derivative instruments to determine whether they should be separated from the convertible debentures.
-However, at this time, we do not believe that the value of these derivative instrument liabilities is material.
+The Company has reviewed these embedded derivative instruments to determine whether they should be separated from the convertible debentures.
+However, at this time, the Company does not believe that the value of these derivative instrument liabilities is material.

-In accordance with the provisions of APB Opinion No. 14, the Company allocated the proceeds received in this transaction to the convertible debentures and warrants to purchase common stock based on their relative estimated fair values.
+In accordance with the provisions of APB Opinion No. 14, the Company allocated the proceeds received in the private placement to the convertible debentures and warrants to purchase common stock based on their relative estimated fair values.
 In accordance with EITF Issues 98-5 and 00-27, management determined that the convertible debentures contained a beneficial conversion feature based on the effective conversion price after allocating proceeds of the convertible debentures to the common stock purchase warrants.
 As a result, the Company allocated \$174,255 to the convertible debentures, \$578,185 to the common stock warrants, which was recorded in additional paid-in-capital, and \$737,560 to the beneficial conversion feature.
 The discount from the face amount of the convertible debentures represented by the value initially assigned to any associated warrants and to any beneficial conversion feature is amortized over the period to the due date of each convertible debenture, using the effective interest method.

-Effective interest associated with the convertible debentures totaled \$45,863 and \$46,938 for the three and six months ended December 31, 2007, respectively.
+Effective interest associated with the convertible debentures totaled \$54,320 and \$101,258 for the three and nine months ended March 31, 2008, respectively.
 Effective interest is accreted to the balance of convertible debt until maturity.
-A total of \$256,568 was paid for commissions and expenses incurred in the private placement offering and is being amortized over the term of the convertible debentures.
+A total of \$256,568 was paid for commissions and expenses incurred in the private placement offering which is being amortized over the term of the convertible debentures using the effective interest method.